deepmodeling/deepmd-kit/doc/getting-started.md

 HOROVOD_WITHOUT_GLOO=1 HOROVOD_WITH_TENSORFLOW=1 pip install horovod mpi4py
 ```

 Horovod works in the data-parallel mode resulting a larger global batch size.
-For example, the real batch size is 8 when `batch_size` is set to 2 in the input file and you lauch 4 worekrs.
+For example, the real batch size is 8 when `batch_size` is set to 2 in the input file and you lauch 4 workers.
 Thus, `learning_rate` is automatically scaled by the number of workers for better convergence.
 Technical details of such heuristic rule are discussed at [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677).

 With dependencies installed, have a quick try!
 ```bash